databases-dundee/lab_activities/docs/lab-2-design.md

 You're also free to use anything else such as PowerPoint or pen and paper!

 ## Anything to submit?
-There's no mandatory submission here.
-I'll be coming around the lab to check how everyone is doing, but if you want additional feedback, feel free to email your diagram to me at drough001@dundee.ac.uk.
+There's no mandatory submission here, but if you want additional feedback, feel free to email your diagram to me at drough001@dundee.ac.uk.

 ## Anything else?
 ![TowerBuilding](uni.jpg)